gsoft-inc/wl-web-configs/docs/webpack/configure-build.md

 The content of the `public/index.html` file is the default template that will be used by [HtmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/).

-#### Adding local assets
+#### Reference local assets

-To link local assets such as a `favicon.png` in the default HTML template, it is recommended to preprend the **relative** path of every asset with the `publicPath` of the webpack config.
+To reference local assets such as a `favicon.png` in the default HTML template, it is recommended to preprend the **relative** path of every asset with the `publicPath` of the webpack config.

 First, add the asset to the `public` folder at the root of the project: